ptums/nb-historical-weather-data/README.md

 # New Brunswick, NJ Historical Weather Data

-## To DO

-- Fix POST request in API

 ## MVP

-- Default to todays date and store the latest month in indexDB if its already been grabbed
 - Sidebar of searched dates store in indexDB labeled "History"
 - Deploy backend